odrling/mqtteer/README.md

 ## Features

-When launched, mqtteer reports the current load average, memory usage and uptime of the computer it is running on.
+When launched, mqtteer reports the current load average, memory usage and uptime and temperature sensors (as found by lm-sensors) of the computer it is running on.

 It uses the following environment variables to configure itself: